Table of contents

 Sometimes clients don’t want to pay upfront with a card, or the transaction is larger so it requires an invoice.
 On the flip side, actually getting clients to pay those invoices can be frustrating when you’re relying on paperwork and manual accounting systems.
 Digital invoices are streamlining this process for business owners around the world, and helping them get paid faster.

 Square Invoices lets you send invoices via email from the Square app or online from your Square Dashboard.
 You can send as many invoices as you like for free, and you’ll only pay Square when someone chooses to pay you online.
 By freeing up the time you’d usually spend chasing payments and sending invoices, you can focus on growing your business or taking a well-earned holiday.

 Selling On The Go

+While Square Reader is the most versatile option for countertop businesses.
 When it comes to accepting payments, you’ll want to make your business as flexible as possible.
-You can start by harnessing the latest and greatest POS and payment technologies from Square.
+You can start by fast-tracking the latest and greatest POS and payment technologies from Square.